LLNL/PolyClipper/docs/concepts.rst

    :width: 200
    :alt: You should see a labeled cube here

 In this case the neighbors of vertex 6 will be (5, 2, 7), listed counterclockwise as viewed from the exterior of the polyhedron.
-Note vertices of Polyhedra can have 3 or more neighbors -- as a simple example consider a pyramid:
+Note while vertices of Polygons will always have 2 neighbors, vertices of Polyhedra can have 3 or more neighbors.
+A pyramid is a simple example of this:

 .. image:: Pyramid.*
    :width: 200